vibrantleaf/leaf-bazzite/README.md

 # Purpose
-I like bazzite i just needed and want a couple of extra things in the image :3
+I like bazzite i just needed and wanted a couple of extra nice things in the image :3